trevnels/trevnels.github.io/content/projects/sidewinder.md

 ## Overview
 Sidewinder is an antweight combat robot I built with a team of two other students for BattleBots @ NC State 2021.

 Sidewinder's primary weapon is a horizontal spinner machined from titanium, which is directly driven by an outrunner brushless motor.
-This weapon is designed to spin very quickly and deliver a lot of energy to opponents - the titanium plate accounts for a significant portion of the robot's weight.
+This weapon is designed to spin very quickly and deliver a lot of energy to opponents -- the titanium plate accounts for a significant portion of the robot's weight.

-Sidewinder's chassis consists of 3D-printed carbon-fiber-infused nylon filament sandwiched between two carbon fiber plates.
+Most of Sidewinder's chassis was 3D-printed with carbon-fiber-infused nylon filament.
+This is sandwiched between two carbon fiber plates, which protect the robot's top and bottom.
 We also designed a 3D-printed rear wedge and two wheel guards to mount to the core chassis.
 Because these parts were most likely to take a hit, we designed them to be easily replaceable.
 The chassis was also designed to be vertically symmetric, so its wheels protrude from the top and bottom -- this ensures that if the robot is flipped, it can continue driving as usual.
-The interior of the chassis houses a standard RC control system, LiPo battery, and ESCs for each of its three motors.
+The interior of the chassis houses a standard RC control system, LiPo battery, and ESCs for each of the robot's three motors.

 ## Design Process
 Our team used Onshape to design Sidewinder digitally before manufacture.
 I focused on the core chassis, while my teammates focused on the weapon and its hub.